nextgis/docs_ngmobile/source/editing.rst

 You need to tap the pencil button (item 6 in :numref:`ngmobile_common_action_menu_pic`) to switch to Edit mode.

 Then select a vector layer you want to edit in an opened dialog (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+Depending on layer geometry type there will be different contextual menu items in the editor.
 In such a way you can add different geometry types (points, lines, polygons).

 .. figure:: _static/select_layer_dialogtch.png
    :name: ngmobile_select_layer_dialogtch_pic